JeremiahKaren/ah-monitoring/index.md

----
-layout: page
-title: Affordable Housing Monitoring
+# Affordable Housing monitoring

-published: true
----
-## The problem
+## The problem:

-* Social housing approved by the Council is either not being delivered or delivered under a different (higher rent) tenure to that approved.
+Southwark has a high proportion of social housing managed by housing associations - circa 17,000 according to a [recent Council report.](http://moderngov.southwark.gov.uk/documents/s87983/Report%20The%20councils%20relationships%20with%20housing%20associations.pdf)

+The majority of these are homes in new-build developments approved by the Council's planning committee and secured under section 106 agreements.
+According to [Council data](https://www.southwark.gov.uk/planning-and-building-control/planning-policy-and-transport-policy/monitoring/authority-monitoring-report/housing?chapter=4) over 15,000 of these have been approved during the last 15 years alone.

+But the Council has no way of knowing if these homes have actually been delivered, because once a development has been approved it relies purely on trust that the developer will deliver them.

-* In cases where social housing is being delivered as approved, there is no mechanism to ensure that the homes are allocated to local people on the Council's waiting list.
+Neither does it have a mechanism for ensuring that any social housing which is built is allocated to local families on its housing waiting list.

+## Background
-As a local campaign group focused on the delivery of housing that is affordable to local people in Southwark, we had the legitimate expectation that when our planning committee approves secures a given number of social rented homes as part of an application for planning consent, then each of those homes will be allocated directly to households on the Council's housing waiting list (currently numbering 13,000 households) - and remain allocated in perpetuity.
+As a local group campaigning for new developments in the borough to provide a proportion of affordable housing to meet local housing need.
+We held the legitimate expectation that when our planning committee approves secures a given number of social rented homes as part of an application for planning consent, then each of those homes will be allocated directly to households on the Council's housing waiting list (currently numbering 13,000 households) - and remain allocated in perpetuity.

 ![](http://35percent.org/img/ahspd.png)